priya006/WebElement_Locator/README.md

 # jQuery HTML DOM

-# How to use Chrome Developer console to write Xpath
+# How to use Chrome Developer console to write Xpath?

 # References